Contact:

 Scotch College, Melbourne offers AIEF Scholarships for boarding students.

-The Scotch College Indigenous Programme aims to embed Indigenous and non-Indigenous students, staff and the broader school community in the foundational belief that education is both the key and hope for the future of Indigenous Australians.
+The Scotch College Indigenous Program aims to embed Indigenous and non-indigenous students, staff and the broader school community in the foundational belief that education is both the key and hope for the future of Indigenous Australians.

-Our Indigenous Programme ensures that, during the most influential years of their lives, some 1,880 Scotch boys interact and have the opportunity to learn from, and develop friendships with, Indigenous students.
+Our Indigenous Program ensures that, during the most influential years of their lives, some 1880 Scotch boys interact and have the opportunity to learn from and develop friendships with Indigenous students.

-The Indigenous Programme currently supports 12 students.
-In 2023, we welcomed three new students into Years 9, 10 and 11.
-In the last 17 years, 32 Indigenous boys have successfully completed Year 12 and, in so doing, have enriched the School’s social, academic, sporting and other co-curricular communities.
+The Indigenous Program currently supports 12 students.
+In 2024, we welcomed three new students, one in Year 9 and two in Year 10.
+In the last 18 years, 34 Indigenous boys have successfully completed Year 12 and, in so doing, have enriched Scotch’s social, academic, sporting and other co-curricular communities.

-Students for the Programme are drawn from communities across the nation.
-The fundamental selection criteria are: resilience, the desire and ability to complete Year 12, and the ability to flourish in one or more aspects of the School.
+Students for the Program are drawn from communities across the nation.
+The fundamental selection criteria are: resilience; a desire and ability to complete Year 12; and the ability to flourish in one or more aspects of the School.

-In 2014, Scotch was delighted to become a partner of AIEF.
-We currently have eight students on AIEF Scholarships with two of these boys moving into their final year in 2023.
-AIEF is empowering partner schools such as ours to utilise resources and expertise in selecting and educating Indigenous students, to impact on the opportunities for young Indigenous men.
+In 2014, Scotch was delighted to become a partner of the Australian Indigenous Education Foundation.
+We currently have eight students on AIEF scholarships with two of these boys moving into their final year in 2024.
+The AIEF is empowering partner schools such as ours to utilise resources and expertise in selecting and educating Indigenous students, to impact on the opportunities for young Indigenous men.

 The Indigenous boys have also taken pride in the school embarking on its Reconciliation Action Plan as they see their school making a conscious effort to improve the cultural knowledge, awareness and competency of all students and staff.
-The boys are happily making a meaningful contribution to this process.
+Max (Year 11) and AIEF graduate Dion are members of the RAP Working Group and are making valuable contributions to the development of this plan.

 Your investment will help more Indigenous students access world-class education and careers.